-The majority of the families seen in our Corrective Attachment Therapy program have children adopted from foster care programs or foreign orphanages.
-Some have biological children who failed to develop secure attachments.
+Families have come from every state and several countries to complete our Corrective Attachment Therapy program.
+Many of them include children adopted from foster care programs or orphanages outside the United States.
+Some include biological children who have failed to develop secure attachments.
 These children lack the most important foundation for emotional health.
 They typically are oppositional, controlling, and mistrustful.
 Parents and siblings are often overwhelmed by the stress inherent in dealing with their challenging child.
-Families come from every state and several foreign countries.

 The lessons we learn about ourselves and others from our early life experiences stay with us for a lifetime.
 They influence our self-esteem, feelings of security and our ability to maintain closeness with others.
 Adults visit us searching to heal the roadblocks to their growth and happiness.
 Most have difficulty maintaining intimate relationships or are experiencing repetitive destructive patterns in their lives.